magento/knowledge-base/src/troubleshooting/general/tmp_mount_full.md

 The `/tmp` mount has too many files which could be caused by:

 * Bad SQL queries generating large and/or too many temp tables.
-* Services writing to the `/tmp` directory
+* Services writing to the `/tmp` directory.
 * Database backups/dumps left in the `/tmp` directory.

 ## Solution

-There are things you can do to free up some space one time, and there are best practices which would make it less probable that `/tmp` will get full again.
+There are things you can do to free up some space one time, and there are best practices which would prevent `\tmp` from getting full.

 ### Check and free up inodes